 Small in size, big on charm

 While low-growing, 12- to 18-inch-tall hardy mums are not as common as taller varieties, there are some excellent choices.
 One of my favorites, and probably the last to bloom, is the Pacific chrysanthemum (C. pacificum, syn.
-Ajania pacifica, Z 5–9).
+Ajania pacifica, Zones 5–9).
 Also known as silver and gold, it has unusually scalloped leaves edged in creamy white and makes a good 4- to 6-inch-tall, weed-smothering ground cover.

 In early October, greenish white flower buds nest in the upper leaves and then open as fuzzy, ¾-inch-wide, golden yellow flowers in November.
 The flowers usually last until the first killing frost, which is generally around Thanksgiving where I live.
 There is a pale pink cultivar called ‘Pink Ice’ worth locating.
 As far as I’m concerned, however, I would be ecstatic with Pacific chrysanthemum even if the flowers never opened.
 The sight of the buds against the attractive foliage is an absolute delight.

-For a more traditional-looking mum with a diminutive form, look to the species Chrysanthemum weyrichii (Z 5–9), which is sometimes called Miyabe.
+For a more traditional-looking mum with a diminutive form, look to the species Chrysanthemum weyrichii (Zones 5–9), which is sometimes called Miyabe.
 The single flowers of this 8- to 12-inch-tall gem are 2 inches wide and open with pink or white petals and yellow centers from August until hard frost.
 The cultivar ‘White Bomb’ has somewhat fleshy, dark green leaves and purple-stained stems.
 It displays white flowers that become blushed with pink as they age.

 There is also a cultivar named ‘Pink Bomb’, which has pale pink flowers.
-But if pink is what you’re really after, consider pink-purple Chrysanthemum ‘Sweet Peg’ (Z 5–9).
+But if pink is what you’re really after, consider pink-purple Chrysanthemum ‘Sweet Peg’ (Zones 5–9).
 This 12- to 18-inch-tall plant with semi-double, 3/4-inch-wide flowers is a sure hit from mid-October until early November.

 Medium growers fill gaps

 A number of handsome, medium-size mums (18 to 36 inches tall) are well suited for the midborder.
-Chrysanthemum ‘Penelope Pease’ (Z 5–9) is an attractive perennial with 2-inch-wide, daisylike white flowers held on 24- to 30-inch-tall stems from mid-October until heavy frost.
+Chrysanthemum ‘Penelope Pease’ (Zones 5–9) is an attractive perennial with 2-inch-wide, daisylike white flowers held on 24- to 30-inch-tall stems from mid-October until heavy frost.
 The flowers begin with a faint greenish tinge that turns blush pink with age.

-If you’ve been gardening for some time, you’re probably familiar with Chrysanthemum ‘Sheffield’ (Z 3–7).
+If you’ve been gardening for some time, you’re probably familiar with Chrysanthemum ‘Sheffield’ (Zones 3–7).
 An oldie but a goody, this hardy mum goes by several aliases, including ‘Sheffield Pink’, ‘Single Apricot’, and ‘Hillside Pink Sheffield’.
 Regardless of its moniker, this mum is a winner.
 Standing 2 to 3 feet tall, ‘Sheffield’ starts out in early fall with medium pink buds and explodes with 3-inch-wide pale apricot daisies the first week in October.

-Among my newest acquisitions is the rare, 3-foot-tall Chrysanthemum ‘Will’s Wonderful’ (Z 5–9), which was salvaged from a garden in central Illinois and cultivated by Seneca Hill Perennials in Oswego, New York.
+Among my newest acquisitions is the rare, 3-foot-tall Chrysanthemum ‘Will’s Wonderful’ (Zones 5–9), which was salvaged from a garden in central Illinois and cultivated by Seneca Hill Perennials in Oswego, New York.
 Topped with deep red buds in early October, this mum produces the most unusual, 1-inch-wide daisylike flowers at the end of the month.
 Each petal is bicolor, starting out strawberry red with a touch of creamy yellow near the golden flower center.

-As the flowers age, the yellow of the petals becomes predominant and just a bit of red is retained at the tips.
+As the flowers age, the yellow of the petals becomes predominant, and just a bit of red is retained at the tips.
 As a late-season mum, ‘Will’s Wonderful’ is frost tolerant and brings colorful cheer to gray days and declining landscapes.

 Tall mums add variety

 When I first began to grow hardy mums, I was delighted to discover that this genus offers tall selections (more than 3 feet high), which can be used to round out a planting and add variety.
-I can think of no better one to start with than Chrysanthemum ‘Emperor of China’ (Z 4–9).
+I can think of no better one to start with than Chrysanthemum ‘Emperor of China’ (Zones 4–9).
 Reaching a height of 3 to 4 feet, this selection has dark pink buds that form beautiful double flowers, which are pink with dark centers.
 The 1½-inch-wide blooms with quilled petals open quite late, usually not until the third week of October, but they last until Thanksgiving if there is no killing frost.
 ‘Emperor of China’ can appear lanky, so I recommend placing it in the middle or back of the border or pinching it in late spring.

-Another double with slightly smaller, 1-inch-wide flowers is Chrysanthemum ‘Mei-kyo’ (Z 4–9).
+Another double with slightly smaller, 1-inch-wide flowers is Chrysanthemum ‘Mei-kyo’ (Zones 4–9).
 The flower petals start out medium lavender-pink on the outer edges with darker shading around the yellow flower center.
 As the flowers age, the petals fade to pale pink with dark tips.
 The flowers are tightly clustered on 3-foot-tall stems, and plants grow to resemble small shrubs without pinching.
 ‘Mei-kyo’ blooms in late October and combines well with ‘Emperor of China’.
 If you need a break from pink, try Chrysanthemum ‘Bronze Elegans’ (syn.
-C. ‘Bronze Elegance’, Z 4–9), which appears to be a sport of ‘Mei-kyo’.
+C. ‘Bronze Elegance’, Zones 4–9), which appears to be a sport of ‘Mei-kyo’.
 Its flowers open to a lovely coppery bronze with pinkish undersides.
 As the flowers fade, a striking yet subtle stripe of pale yellow and orange becomes apparent.

-Chrysanthemum ‘J. C. Weigelan’ (Z 3–7) is a little-known magenta beauty that grows to at least 3 feet tall and bursts with 3½-inch-wide, single flowers in early October into November.
-The catalog I ordered it from describes it as “wine red,” but to me, the color is more vivid than that of a glass of fine chianti.
-While some gardeners tend to steer away from magenta, I find it adds pizzazz to the garden and goes well with almost any color.
+Chrysanthemum ‘J. C. Weigelan’ (Zones 3–7) is a little-known magenta beauty that grows to at least 3 feet tall and bursts with 3½-inch-wide, single flowers in early October into November.
+The catalog I ordered it from describes it as “wine red,” but to me the color is more vivid than that of a glass of fine Chianti.
+While some gardeners tend to steer away from magenta, I find that it adds pizzazz to the garden and goes well with almost any color.
 Like the other late-season workhorses I have come to rely on, ‘J. C. Weigelan’ holds its own in the fall garden.
 What more can an obsessed gardener ask for as days grow shorter and colder at the end of the season?